theferryman0519/Final-AsTheBellTolls/Design Files/Systems/MailSystem.md

 ## Base Information

+- The player's mailbox is available after reaching 3 Hearts with Martin.
+- Before reaching 3 Hearts with Martin, the player can access their mail from within the Town Hall.
 - Mail is received at the Manor's mailbox at the start of each day, if mail is received.
 - Mail can hold just text or both text and gifted items.